 Sixth Form Curriculum

-We offer an academic or a vocational pathwayAt TGS Sixth Form, students are invited to select either: three A-level courses; or a BTEC double award (worth two A-levels) and one A-level course; or the BTEC Extended Diploma (worth three A-levels).
+We offer an academic or a vocational pathwayAt TGS Sixth Form, students are invited to select either: three A-level courses; or a BTEC National Diploma (worth two A-levels) and one A-level course; or a BTEC National Diploma and a BTEC Extended Certificate (worth one A-level).
 In exceptional cases students may study four A-levels.

 Biology, Chemistry, Physics